Robert I, Duke of Normandy: Early life

-Early reign
+Reign

 When Richard III died a year later, there were suspicions that Robert had something to do with his death.
 Although nothing could be proven, Robert had the most to gain.
 The civil war Robert I had brought against his brother Richard III was still causing instability in the duchy.
 Private wars raged between neighbouring barons, which resulted in a new aristocracy arising in Normandy during Robert's reign.

 It was also during this time that many of the lesser nobility left Normandy to seek their fortunes in southern Italy and elsewhere.
 Soon after assuming the duchy, possibly in revenge for supporting his brother against him, Robert I assembled an army against his uncle, Robert, Archbishop of Rouen and Count of Évreux.
-A temporary truce allowed his uncle to leave Normandy in exile but this resulted in an edict excommunicating all of Normandy, which was only lifted when Archbishop Robert was allowed to return and his countship was restored.
+A temporary truce allowed his uncle to leave Normandy, and live in exile at the Capetian court.

 Robert also attacked another powerful churchman, his cousin Hugo III d'Ivry, Bishop of Bayeux, banishing him from Normandy for an extended period of time.
 Robert also seized a number of church properties belonging to the Abbey of Fecamp.

-Outside of Normandy

 Despite his domestic troubles, Robert decided to intervene in the civil war in Flanders between Baldwin V, Count of Flanders and his father Baldwin IV, whom the younger Baldwin had driven out of Flanders.
 Baldwin V, supported by king Robert II of France, his father-in-law, was persuaded to make peace with his father in 1030 when Duke Robert promised the elder Baldwin his considerable military support.
 Robert gave shelter to Henry I of France against his mother, Queen Constance, who favoured her younger son Robert to succeed to the French throne after his father Robert II.
 For his help Henry I rewarded Robert with the French Vexin.

 In the early 1030s, Alan III, Duke of Brittany began expanding his influence from the area of Rennes and appeared to have designs on the area surrounding Mont Saint-Michel.
 After sacking Dol and repelling Alan's attempts to raid Avranches, Robert mounted a major campaign against his cousin Alan III.
 However, Alan appealed to their uncle, Archbishop Robert of Rouen, who then brokered a peace between Duke Robert and his vassal Alan III.
 His cousins, the Athelings Edward and Alfred, sons of his aunt Emma of Normandy and Athelred, King of England, had been living at the Norman Court and at one point Robert, on their behalf, attempted to mount an invasion of England but was prevented in doing so, it was said, by unfavourable winds, that scattered and sank much of the fleet.
 Robert made a safe landing in Guernsey.
 Gesta Normannorum Ducum stated that King Cnut sent envoys to Duke Robert offering to settle half the Kingdom of England on Edward and Alfred.
 After postponing the naval invasion, he chose to also postpone the decision until after he returned from Jerusalem.